c-cube/ocaml-containers/README.md

 - `RAL`, a random-access list structure, with `O(1)` cons/hd/tl and `O(ln(n))`
 access to elements by their index.
 - `Leftistheap`, a polymorphic heap structure.
+- `SmallSet`, a sorted list implementation behaving like a set.

 Other structures are: